HowToThink/HowToThink/source/PvL_F.rst

         # We now define our model
         h = Variable()
+        t = Variable()
         g = Parameter()
-        t_model = sqrt(2 * h / g)
+        t_model = {t: sqrt(2 * h / g)}

-        fit = Fit(t_model, y_data, t_data, sigma=sigma_t)
+        fit = Fit(t_model, h=h_data, t=t_data, sigma_t=sigma_t)
         fit_result = fit.execute()
         print(fit_result)

+    .. note:: Named Models

+        Looking at the definition of `t_model`, we see it is now a dict.
+This has been done so we can tell `symfit` which of our variables are uncertain by the name of the variable, in this case `t` has an uncertainty `sigma_t`.

-Including these uncertainties in the fit yields :math:`g = 9.10 \pm 2`.
-This is a very large uncertainty, and the accepted value of :math:`g = 9.81` is well within the uncertainty in this data.
-The textbooks are save.
+Including these uncertainties in the fit yields :math:`g = 9.10 \pm 0.16`.
+The accepted value of :math:`g = 9.81` is well outside the uncertainty in this data.
+Therefore the textbooks must be rewriten!

 This example shows the importance of propagating your errors consistently.
+(And of the importance of performing the actual measurement as the author of a chapter on error propagation so you don't end up claiming the textbooks have to rewritten.)

 More on symfit
 --------------